Continue Shopping

 I’ve heard of organic compounds.
 What’s different about a volatile organic compound?

 An organic compound is any chemical that contains carbon.
 Our bodies, and all living things, are made up of them; most common sugars, fats, proteins, and alcohols are organic compounds.
-Volatile organic compounds are a subset of these chemicals that have a tendency of vaporize, or off-gas, at room temperature.
+Volatile organic compounds are a subset of these chemicals that have a tendency to vaporize, or off-gas, at room temperature.

 What are some common examples of VOCs?